saksham1598-hash/Xpanse_chatbot/README.md

 - **LightRAG Integration**
   - Builds a persistent knowledge graph (KG) using `openai_embed` + `gpt_4o_mini_complete`
-  - loads all markdown docs into the KG for relationship and reference‑driven retrieval which is powerful in this use case
+  - loads all markdown docs into the KG for relationship and reference‑driven retrieval, which is powerful in this use case due to the complex relations and referential nature of the policies

-  - **Standard RAG** → if answer quality is sufficient, return immediately.
+  - **Standard RAG** → If answer quality is sufficient, return immediately.
   - **KG RAG** → for deeper context or when “more detail” is requested, invokes Graph RAG.

 - **Robust Fallback**